julianamedeiros/SQL-Retail-Analysis/README.md

 group by city
 ```

-- Portuguese customers per age:
+**- Portuguese customers per age:**
-(we analyse from the transactions table because some customers might have other nationality and purchase in portuguese shops).
+(we analyse from the transactions table because some customers might have other nationality and purchase in portuguese shops.
+We are considering only transactions = 'sale').
 ```sql
 with cte as(
 select c.customerid, (2025-date_part('year', date_of_birth)) as age